Can my landlord give me a space heater instead of fixing the heat?

 iStock

-My apartment’s heat isn’t working, and instead of fixing it, my landlord decided to just give me two electric space heaters at the beginning of October.
-I’ve asked him repeatedly to repair the boiler, but he hasn’t.
-By giving me the space heaters, is he meeting his responsibility to provide heat, and is there anything I can do to get him to fix the heat?
+My building's heat isn’t working, and instead of fixing it, my landlord gave me two electric space heaters.
+By giving me the space heaters, is he meeting his responsibility to provide heat, and is there anything I can do to get him to fix the heating system?

 Space heaters are not an adequate source of heat during the winter months, and in most cases, they cannot replace a building’s heating system, according to our experts.

-“Generally, buildings must have central gas or electric heat for the building,” Rozen says.
-“Lack of heat or hot water is a Class C, rent-impairing violation that landlords are required to fix within 24 hours.
+“Generally, buildings must have central gas or electric heat for the building,” Rozen said.
+“Lack of heat or hot water is a Class C, rent-impairing violation that landlords are required to fix within 24 hours.”

 While there are very rare cases where electric space heaters are permitted, your landlord is likely violating their legal responsibilities under chapter two of the Housing Maintenance Code.

 [Editor's Note: Realty Bites tackles your NYC rental questions.
 Have a query for our experts?
 Drop us an email.
-We respect all requests for anonymity.]
+We respect all requests for anonymity.
+A previous version of this article ran in October 2023.
+We are presenting it again in case you missed it.]

 A short-term solution